Alexander McDougall

-Alexander McDougall (1732– 9 June 1786) was a Scottish-born American seaman, merchant, a Sons of Liberty leader from New York City before and during the American Revolution, and a military leader during the Revolutionary War.
-He served as a major general in the Continental Army, and as a delegate to the Continental Congress.
+Major General Alexander McDougall (1732– 9 June 1786) was a Continental Army officer and politician who was a leader of Sons of Liberty during the American Revolution.
+He served in the Army during the Revolutionary War, and as a delegate to the Continental Congress.
 After the war, he was the president of the first bank in the state of New York and served a term in the New York State Senate.